Learning deep abdominal CT registration through adaptive loss weighting and synthetic data generation: Introduction

 The alignment of images can be evaluated through different metrics based either on intensity information from the voxels, shape information from segmentation masks, or spatial information from landmarks' location or relative distances.
 The most common intensity-based similarity metrics are the normalised cross-correlation (NCC), structural similarity index measure (SSIM), or related variations~\cite{Balakrishnan2018a,Dosovitskiy2016}.
 For segmentation-based metrics, the most notorious are the Dice similarity coefficient (DSC) and Hausdorff distance (HD)~\cite{SURVARACHAKAN2022102331}.
 However, target registration error (TRE) is the gold standard metric for practitioners, conferring a quantitative error measure based on the target lesion location across images~\cite{Maurer1997}.

 Research on the use of convolutional neural networks (CNNs) for image registration has gained momentum in recent years, motivated by the improvements in hardware and software.
 One early application of deep learning-based image registration (hereafter deep image registration) was performed by Wu \textit{et al.}~\cite{Wu2013}.
 They proposed a network built with two convolutional layers, coupled with principal component analysis as a dimensionality reduction step, to align brain MR scans.
 Expanding upon the concept, Jaderberg \textit{et al.}~\cite{Jaderberg2015} introduced the spatial transformer network, including a sampling step for data interpolation, allowing for gradients to be backpropagated.
+Hence, further enabling neural network deformable image-to-image registration applications.
 Publications on CNNs for image-registration show a preference for encoder-decoder architectures like U-Net~\cite{Ronneberger2015}, followed by a spatial transformer network, as can be seen in Quicksilver~\cite{Yang2017}, VoxelMorph~\cite{Balakrishnan2018a}, and other studies~\cite{Rohe2017}.
 Mok \textit{et al.}~\cite{Mok2020LargeNetworks} proposed a Laplacian pyramid network for multi-resolution-based MRI registration, enforcing the non-rigid transformation to be diffeomorphic.

 The development of weakly-supervised training strategies~\cite{Hu2018,Li2018} enabled model training by combining intensity information with other data types (e.g., segmentation masks).
 Intensity-based unsupervised training for non-rigid registration was explored for abdominal and lung CT~\cite{Fu2020LungRegNet:Lung,Lei20194D-CTNetwork}.
 Building cross-modality image registration models through reinforcement learning has also been explored~\cite{Hu2021End-to-endLearning}.
 However, semi-supervised training of convolutional encoder-decoder architectures has been favoured for training registration models and producing the displacement map~\cite{Herin2022Learn2Reg}.